SergeAtZeDigitalBench/next-v13-games-review/readme.md

 - `yarn build`
 - `npx serve@latest out/`, that will imitate the server serving static files (html/css/js)

+#### Hosting static website on Netlify example:

+- `yarn build` will produce an `out/` directory
+- On Netlify dashboard, select `Deploy manually` option, then drag your whole `out/` folder into the drag-n-drop window

 3. **Self-Hosting**

 As mentioned, you can also deploy your Next.js app to your own servers, provided that you have the required system administration skills to set up and maintain the servers.